Grow Potted Flowers and Plants That Attract Hummingbirds

 When hanging your basket, choose a sunny, sheltered location within easy viewing range so you can watch the hummingbirds up close.
 Or, if your basket contains low-light garden plants, pick an appropriate spot in the shade.

 And don’t limit locations to areas near windows—think of the other places you spend time outside.
 Add pizzazz to boring entrance areas by hanging several baskets near the front door, bring a new dimension to walls and doorways, or add colorful charm to a courtyard.
 Or, why not expand your hanging garden to a balcony, arbor or gazebo?
-Check out 10 backyard garden sheds cute enough to live in.
+These backyard garden sheds are cute enough to live in.

 Wherever you decide to hang your potted flowers that attract hummingbirds, be sure to include a comfortable place nearby where you can sit back, relax and enjoy the view.